Uptime Monitors

 Add New Monitor

-Click “Create Monitor” and fill in the basic information:
+Click "Create Monitor" and fill in:

-- URL: The endpoint you want to monitor (e.g.,
+- URL — The endpoint to monitor (e.g.,

-https://api.example.com/health) - Project: Select the project this monitor belongs to
+https://api.example.com/health) - Project — Select the project this monitor belongs to

 Configure Settings

-- Active Status: Enable or disable the monitor
+- Active Status — Enable or disable the monitor

 Save and Start Monitoring

-Monitor Configuration Options
+Monitor Configuration

 HTTP Methods